jjhenkel/binnacle-icse2020/README.md

 ./experiments/2-automated-rule-mining/run.sh
 ```

-Doing the above should produce a the following file (containing a JSON encoding of the mined rules): `./experiments/2-automated-rule-mining/experiment/mined-rules.json`.
+Doing the above should produce the following file (containing a JSON encoding of the mined rules): `./experiments/2-automated-rule-mining/experiment/mined-rules.json`.

 For reference, we have included an example of the rules that should be mined at: `./experiments/2-automated-rule-mining/experiment/mined-rules-example.json`.